New York Liberty win first WNBA championship, beating Minnesota 67-62 in OT

 Stewart, who missed a free throw with 0.8 seconds left in the end of regulation in Game 1, hit two free throws with 10.1 seconds left in overtime to seal the victory.

-As the final seconds ticked off the clock the players hugged and streamers fell from the rafters.
+As the final seconds ticked off the clock the players hugged and streamers fell from the rafters at Barclays Center.
 Stewart and Jones hugged.
-The two prize free agent signees two years ago that helped get this team its first title.
+The two prize free agent signees two years ago helped get this team its first title.

 New York trailed by two in regulation when Stewart was fouled with 5.2 seconds left.
 After a lengthy video review, Stewart calmly hit two free throws to tie the game at 60.